1825 S. PULASKI STREET | LITTLE ROCK, AR 72206 PH:501.374.3528 EMAIL: unionamec@live.com | WEB: unionamec.com

 The Pulaski Street front entrance to the church received a full update and rebuild with new Men’s and Women’s restrooms in the vestibule area, upgraded heating and air conditioning.
 The church received gifts of a smart board, piano and significant monetary gifts.
 Several classrooms were remodeled including; a new conference room and new finance room, and the Pastor’s adjoining conference room was refurbished.
 Handicapped accessible ramps were installed in the sanctuary, and upgraded lighting was installed for all campus parking areas.

-2022—Present, Rev. Monty Royster was sent to Union at the Fall Convocation and Planning Meeting, October, 2022.
+Rev. Monty Royster 2022—Present, was sent to Union at the Fall Convocation and Planning Meeting, October, 2022.
 He brings an energetic, charismatic style of preaching and a focus toward church growth and evangelism.
+Our church has returned to in-person Sunday Church School and Vacation Bible School.
+The Food Pantry has expanded with many willing workers from Union and Friends of Union, serving over 300 families per month.

 Union African Methodist Church has been blessed with energetic pastors who have worked diligently to hold the principles of faith, as designed by our forefathers, to make us useful and inspiring.
-We have sent forth leaders to the General Church including one Bishop, and sent several sons and daughters to the ministry.
+We have sent forth leaders to the General Church including four Presiding Elders, one Bishop, and sent several sons and daughters to the ministry.
 We thank God for the small group of organizers, who saw the need for change, thus bringing Union African Methodist Episcopal Church into existence.
-We pray to fulfill our mission as designed by God, and we give God Thanks and Praise for all He has done for us a church body.
+We pray to fulfill our mission as designed by God, and we give God thanks and praise for all He has done for us a church body.

 UNION AFRICAN METHODIST EPSICOPAL CHURCH